charleeo/abbay_frontend/README.md

 Visit the URL you see after the above command on your browser and will be able to naviage the site seamlessly.

+It will automatically connect with backend when you have setup the backend.
+The Backend port is setup dynamicaly

 I could not create Test cases as there was time limit on my side.